scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - **Communication through core ASes**:

   - **Core-segment combination** (Cases 1a, 1b, 1c, 1d in {{figure-1}}): The up- and down-segments of source and destination do not have an AS in common.
-In this case, a core-segment is required to connect the source's up- and the destination's down-segment (Case 1a).
-If either the source or the destination AS is a core AS (Case 1b) or both are core ASes (Cases 1c and 1d), then no up- or down-segment(s) are required to connect the respective AS(es) to the core-segment.
+In this case, a core-segment is REQUIRED to connect the source's up- and the destination's down-segment (Case 1a).
+If either the source or the destination AS is a core AS (Case 1b) or both are core ASes (Cases 1c and 1d), then no up- or down-segment(s) are REQUIRED to connect the respective AS(es) to the core-segment.
   - **Immediate combination** (Cases 2a, 2b in {{figure-1}}): The last AS on the up-segment (which is necessarily a core AS) is the same as the first AS on the down-segment.
 In this case, a simple combination of up- and down-segments creates a valid forwarding path.
 In Case 2b, only one segment is required.

 - **Peering shortcut** (Cases 3a and 3b): A peering link exists between the up- and down-segment.
 The extraneous path segments to the core are cut off.
 Note that the up- and down-segments do not need to originate from the same core AS and the peering link could also be traversing to a different ISD.